eBay/akutan/docs/rfc_update.md

 ## Guide-level explanation

-This RFC adds three new top-level Beam API methods:
+This RFC adds three new top-level Akutan API methods:

 1. **Insert:** to ensure facts exist,
 2. **Delete:** to ensure facts do not exist,